joepk90/django-score-tracker/score_tracker/accounts/tests/accounts_tests.md

 - [x] should fail if invalid password is provided
 - [x] should fail if no password is provided
 - [x] should fail if both invalid email and password is provided?
-- [ ] should fail if user attemps to update an account they are not authenticated as
-- [ ] should fail if user attemps to account with duplicate email address
+- [x] should fail if user attemps to account with duplicate email address

 ### DEFAULT USER
 - [x] Should return 401 if user is not a guest